-These competitive grants sometimes require the College to nominate students as part of the application process, and the College is sometimes limited in the number of nominees it can forward.
-For those fellowships, you will notice an internal deadline which you must observe.
-Your complete application, including faculty references, will allow you to compete to represent the College in the broader, national competition—and also give you the benefit of the advice of members of the faculty and staff who have been appointed to help students with their applications.
+How do students apply?
+Consult our “Awards Database” for further information and deadlines.
+Note that these competitive grants sometimes require Lewis & Clark to nominate students as part of the application process, and the College is sometimes limited in the number of nominees it can forward.
+For those fellowships, you will notice that the application requires an internal deadline.
+Your complete application, including faculty references, will allow you to compete to represent the College in the broader, national competition—and also give you the benefit of the advice of members of advisors who have been appointed to help students with their applications.

-For all fellowships, an early start is the key to a competitive application.
+For all fellowships, making an early start and seeking the help of advisors can ensure a competitive application.

 Other External Funding